paramireze/paramireze.github.io/_posts/2018-07-16-run-commuting.markdown

 For starters, I must acknowledge that I am a single adult male whose only responsibility is making sure I get to work on time.
 Not saying I wouldn't have made the same decision if I had kids.
 Just the decision wasn't all that hard for me to make.

-Getting rid of my truck felt like getting out of a bad relationship.
+The best way I can describe the impact of this life changing decision is it felt like getting out of a bad relationship.
-All the stress that comes with driving and paying to keep the aging vehicle alive was gone.
+All the stress that comes with paying and maintaining the vehicle was gone.
+I no longer worried about getting enough exercise, even on rest days.